RyzenGatto/GateKeep/README.md

 ## Dependencies

-GateKeep is dependent on the following Python packages
+GateKeep is dependent on the packages in requirements.txt

-* asyncio
-* time
-* discord
-* os
-* cloudmersive_virus_api_client
-* dotenv

-pip3 install all of the above to run this script
+**To run this program you must CD to the location you downloaded this repository to and run**
+> pip install -r requirements.txt

+You may need to use pip3 instead of pip, depending on OS and how you installed Python.

 For more info on these dependencies, I recommend reading their documentation, it was super helpful when I was building this bot.